 Michelle trained as a Chartered Accountant with a small Edinburgh firm of accountants (T Hunter Thomson) and qualified as a member of ICAS in 1998.
 After qualification Michelle moved to a medium sized firm of accountants in Edinburgh (Chiene + Tait) and worked in the audit department and subsequently as the Technical Manager for the firm.

 In 2005 Michelle moved to ICAS to work in the ICAS Policy Leadership Division.
 Michelle is responsible for the Research Centre at ICAS and is also involved in pro-active projects undertaken by the ICAS technical team, in particular she has been involved in a number of Principles versus Rules publications and also a joint publication with IFAC.
 Michelle is also a member of the team providing technical advice to members.

 Jennie Shields, Research Co-ordinator (Part-Time)

-Jennie joined the ICAS Research Centre in March 2015, covering Ange Wilkie's maternity leave.
-Jennie directly assists the Director of Research with the planning and operations of the Research office.
-In Ange's absence, she will be the first point of contact for anyone interested in applying for research funding and will be involved in the monitoring of projects.
+Jennie joined the ICAS Research Centre in March 2015.
+Jennie directly assists the Director of Research with the planning and operations of the Research office on a part-time basis.
+She can be contacted if anyone is interested in applying for research funding and will be involved in the monitoring of projects.
 She works closely with grant holders to ensure the quality of the finished publication.